vangelif/Leaderboard/README.md

 ## 🤝 Contributing <a name="contributing"></a>

-Contributions, issues, and feature requests are welcome!
-Feel free to come in touch with the author and arrange a meeting and make your contributions truly valuable.
+Contributions, <a href="https://github.com/vangelif/Leaderboard/issues">issues, and feature requests are welcome</a>!
+Feel free to come in touch with the author.

 ## ⭐️ Show your support <a name="support"></a>